the-peon-project/peon-docs/manual/docs/development/03_warplans.md

 The **War Plan** module works in conjunction with the Orchestrator to deploy specific game servers upon request.

-This project handles the unique game recipes.
+This project handles unique game recipes.

 ## Projects